-Ovarian tissue storage is the storage of ovarian tissue, often prior to cancer treatments, in hopes of extracting viable eggs from the tissue sample for future fertilization.
-This process is still considered experimental, however, advancements in medicine have made this procedure more common in the past several years.
-The tissue is removed typically through laparoscopy and cryopreserved until the patient is ready and wanting to start a family.
-At that time, the tissue is re-transplanted and the patient is given hormone treatments to stimulate ovulation, either for natural birth or IVF.
+Ovarian tissue storage is the storage of ovarian tissue, often prior to cancer or other fertility-threatening treatments, in hopes of extracting viable eggs from the tissue sample for future fertilization.
+The American Society for Reproductive Medicine (ASRM) has now removed the experimental label from ovarian tissue cryopreservation and, when appropriate, this method of fertility preservation for prepubertal and adolescent patients should be discussed as an option before beginning.
+The tissue is typically removed through laparoscopy and cryopreserved until the patient is ready and wants to start a family.
+At that time, the tissue can be transplanted back to the patient and natural pregnancy occurs, hormone treatments are given to stimulate ovulation for IVF, or In Vitro Maturation (IVM) in a laboratory can sometimes yield viable oocytes (eggs) for IVF.

-Most women choose to store ovarian tissue because they will be undergoing cancer treatment therapies that may affect their future fertility.
-This type of reproductive storage is commonly associated with oncology patients because it allows for a relatively quick retrieval (1 – 2 days) and therefore only a short postponement of chemotherapy or radiotherapy.
+Most patients choose to store ovarian tissue because they will be undergoing cancer or other fertility-threatening treatments that may affect their future fertility.
+This type of reproductive storage is sometimes considered for oncology patients because it allows for relatively quick retrieval of tissue (1 – 2 days) and therefore only a short postponement of chemotherapy or radiotherapy.
+Most often, this method of fertility preservation is considered for pre-pubertal or adolescent/young adult patients for whom ovarian stimulation is not an option.

 At ReproTech, our one and only job is storage.
 It’s all we do, and we do it well.
 Since 1990, we’ve been at the forefront of cryostorage for a range of reproductive specimens.
 With our industry expertise, we are able to provide the best value through our tried and tested methods perfected over the past three decades.
 Because of this experience, we know how to provide cost-effective cryostorage to both individuals and clinics nationwide.

 Ovarian tissue storage appointments are available for scheduling within one to three days of your initial call.
-While it is advantageous for patients to bank all frozen ovarian tissue specimens prior to beginning cancer treatment therapies that can result in infertility, recent studies have shown that viable samples can be collected in the early stages of some treatments.
-To begin the process of freezing ovarian tissue, please visit our Network of Freezing Centers to find an Ovarian Tissue Freezing Center near you.
+While it is advantageous for patients to bank all frozen ovarian tissue specimens prior to beginning fertility threatening treatment therapies that can result in infertility, recent studies have shown that viable samples can be collected in the early stages of some treatments.
+To begin the process of freezing ovarian tissue schedule an appointment with your fertility doctor.
+Please refer to the Network of Freezing Centers we partner with to find an Ovarian Tissue Freezing Center near you.

 To find more information on the long-term storage of your frozen ovarian tissue, please click the location nearest you:

 The goal of cryopreserving ovarian tissue is to thaw the tissue when the patient is ready to have children.
-The thawed ovarian follicles are matured in a special gel made from brown algae that supports its three-dimensional development.
-The mature eggs would then be fertilized and implanted.
-The laparoscopic removal of an ovary does not require a significant delay in cancer treatment beyond one to two days of recovery.
-Additionally, infants as young as 6 months can undergo this procedure because neither puberty nor fertilization are required.
+The thawed ovarian follicles are processed in the lab using a technique called In Vitro Maturation (IVM).
+The mature oocytes (eggs) are then used to create embryos and transferred for implantation.
+The laparoscopic removal of an ovary typically does not require a significant delay in treatment beyond one to two days of recovery.
+Additionally, infants as young as 6 months can undergo this procedure because neither puberty nor fertilization is required.